idolize/reactlink-pipe/README.md

     return { name: 'foo' };
   },
   render: function() {
-    // Will display "foo" on first render, while this.state.name will be set to "FOO" when changed return (
+    // Will display "foo", while this.state.name will be set to "FOO" when changed return (
       <input type="text" valueLink={pipeLink(this.linkState('name'), caps)} />
     );